 Craig, J.M., Piquero, A.R., Farrington, D.P. and Ttofi, M.M., 2017.
 A little early risk goes a long bad way: Adverse childhood experiences and life-course offending in the Cambridge study.
 Journal of Criminal Justice, 53, pp.34-45.

 Crews, F.T., Walter, T.J., Coleman, L.G. and Vetrano, R.P., 2017.
-Toll-like receptor signaling and stages of addiction.
+Toll-like receptor signalling and stages of addiction.
 Psychopharmacology, 234(9-10), pp.1483-1498.

 Cervenka, A., 2016.
 Neurobiological phenotypes are associated with a family history of alcoholism.
 Drug and alcohol dependence, 158, pp.8-21.

 Cutuli, J.J., Alderfer, M.A. and Marsac, M.L., 2019.
 Introduction to the special issue: Trauma-informed care for children and families.
-Psychological services, 16(1), p.1.
+Psychological Services, 16(1), p.1.

 Davenport, S. and Pardo, B., 2016.
 The Dangerous Drugs Act amendment in Jamaica: Reviewing goals, implementation, and challenges.
 International Journal of Drug Policy, 37, pp.60-69.